AWS Best Practices

 • Every linked account must have a budget code associated with it.
 F&A will charge back costs to that billing code quarterly.

-• Wharton Research has a separate billing mechanism for users that use Research's AWS accounts.
+• Wharton Research has a separate billing mechanism for users who use Research's AWS accounts.
 Those charges are billed back monthly.

 • Users can see the charges in their linked account by using the AWS Cost Explorer.